| Written by Christian Aadal

 Asset Agent is an industrial-grade solution with a compelling ROI

 Used in production for many years in tire manufacturing plants across the globe, Asset Agent can be installed in any existing infrastructure, with the transponders providing an IP 65 rating.
 With its standard Power over Ethernet (PoE) and out-of-the-box interfaces to all major ERP systems, seamless integration into existing IT infrastructure is guaranteed.
-With a battery lifetime of up to 8 years, depending on the use case, only minimal hardware maintenance is required.
+With a battery lifetime of up to 8 years, depending on the use case, only minimal hardware maintenance is required (see also: Why you need RFID for RTLS).

 Asset Agent is designed for automated health checks of all infrastructure components, including the transponders, and integrates with network, server and log monitoring software such as Nagios, PRTG Network Monitor, Solar Winds and others.
 Even the battery exchange could be managed proactively by Asset Agent in connection with the plant’s PMS system to minimize the effort for plant maintenance personnel.